Wickus/i18n-using-react-i18next-ssg/README.md

 # Internationalising (i18n) Next.js project using [react-i18next](https://react.i18next.com/)
-This is a simple example of how to use `react-intl` in your [Next.js](https://nextjs.org/) project.
+This is a simple example of how to use `react-i18next` in your [Next.js](https://nextjs.org/) project.
 You will be able to implement this in your [React](https://reactjs.org/) project as well.

 ## Usage
 - Open your terminal